w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-@@ Explanatory paragraph.
+Your users may not know how to fix accessibility issues.
+Your tool needs to support them when creating content so that the output is accessible.
+This includes headings, paragraphs, lists, labels, and other content structures.

 ### Everyone Can Create Accessible Multimedia Content

 <p class="persona"><strong>Persona: </strong>
-  Ian runs a mechanics shop.
+  Dacso runs a mechanics shop.
 </p>
 <div class="quotes">
   <ul>